akshay-b1/Project_2024_Group17/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

-- Bitonic Sort:
+- Bitonic Sort: Jesung Ha
-- Sample Sort:
+- Sample Sort: Aayush Garg
-- Merge Sort:
+- Merge Sort: Jeffrey Slobodkin
-- Radix Sort:
+- Radix Sort: Akshay Belhe

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes